 This flesh from you

-Sydney Spangler is a senior English student at Texas A&M University-Corpus Christi pursuing a minor in creative writing.
-She is the managing editor of the Windward Review, a literary journal showcasing the unique narratives of South Texas, the Coastal Bend, and the border, and a writing intern for Marketing and Communications at Texas A&M-Corpus Christi.
+Sydney Spangler studied English at Texas A&M University-Corpus Christi.
+She was the managing editor of the Windward Review, a literary journal showcasing the unique narratives of South Texas, the Coastal Bend, and the border, and a writing intern for Marketing and Communications at Texas A&M-Corpus Christi.

 When I was a child I would take a straw and blow air into my chocolate milk until the bubbles overflowed, making a mess of the table.
 I was six years old and sitting in the kitchen alone.
 My parents liked the phrase, “Children are not meant to be seen not heard”.
 They slept in separate bedrooms; I was faced with two doors instead of one.
 There was no open-door policy.
 I spent my time in books and television and toys.
 Looking back now, I was lucky to have parents who would buy dolls and stuffed animals for a little boy.